OpenBCI/V3_Hardware_Design_Files/README.md

 Then click the 'Folder Enebled' radio button.

-Now when you open the .sch and .brd files, you can modify to your hearts delight!
+Now when you open the .sch and .pcb files, you can modify to your hearts delight!